Darnley: History

 Over three phases a total of 1,336 deck-access apartments, in blocks ranging in height from between two and seven stories and with inter-linking pedestrian access corridors, were built.
 This fell short of the initial number planned owing to a combination of economic, political and management setbacks.
-It was intended that Darnley would be a largely self-supporting estate and for this reason, two primary schools and a community centre formed part of the Council's plans.
+It was intended that Darnley would be a largely self-supporting estate and for this reason, two primary schools and a community centre formed part of the council's plans.
 A social club and bowling green, a church, a small shopping centre and a library were all added throughout the 1970s.
 Most of the original 1970s deck-access housing, which by the late 1990s had become dilapidated and increasingly abandoned, was demolished and replaced by a smaller quantity of modest individual houses with the remaining blocks refurbished.
 The present housing stock is managed by Glen Oaks Housing Association which was founded in 1991 and later expanded its scope to include regeneration projects in nearby Arden and Pollok as well as more recent developments at Southpark and Regents Park (north of Carnwadric).

 The broadening of the A726 to dual carriageway status in 1983 heralded the development of the Nitshill corridor as a light industrial and retail location.
 Darnley Trading Estate and large retail outlets are clustered around Junction 3 of the southward extension of the M77 motorway (completed in 1997).
 The closure of Darnley Hospital in 1992 and the opening on the site of a £3 million 120-bed nursing home in 1993 also altered the employment opportunities for the local population and has become symptomatic of the regeneration of modern Darnley.
 However, there is a huge retail area with large chain stores, including a Sainsbury's supermarket (the first in Scotland, dating from 1992).

 The Darnley plane tree

 Mary, Queen of Scots came to Glasgow early in 1567, having left Holyrood Palace in Edinburgh on 24 January to collect her husband, Lord Darnley.
 Darnley had reportedly contracted smallpox and the Queen intended to bring him back to Holyrood on a litter as he was too weak to ride a horse.
 Darnley returned with his wife, only to be murdered a few days later on 10 February.

+The tree was severely damaged by Storm Éowyn in January 2025.

 Recent development

 A £20 million refit and extension programme of Sainsburys began in February 2010; work included raising the store from 44,000sqft to 89,000sqft, constructing a mezzanine floor at the Nitshill Road side, a new petrol station and double-deck car parking area.

 The new petrol station opened on 20 August 2010, the first in the company to have green-energy solutions such as solar energy panels and rain-water recycling for its car wash.
-The store was opened on 29 September 2010, by all 17 of the long-term employees who had been there since its initial opening in 1991.
-The store will become the Sainsbury's flagship store in Scotland again.
+The store was opened on 29 September 2010, by all 17 of the long-term employees who had been there since its initial opening in 1992.